-For more than 14 years, Riker Danzig has provided legal counsel concerning solid-waste matters to a variety of clients, including private concerns and an authority.
+For more than two decades, Riker Danzig has provided legal counsel concerning solid-waste matters to a variety of clients, including private concerns and an authority.
 These matters often include issues related to regulatory law, hazardous waste laws and waste disposal laws, among other environmental laws.
 We served as counsel to the subsidiary of Wheelabrator Environmental Systems Inc. that developed the successful Gloucester County New Jersey resource waste-to-energy facility.
 We represented Wheelabrator before the New Jersey Board of Public Utilities (BPU) to establish a regulatory framework for oversight of single asset waste-to-energy facilities developed under private initiative.
 With the assistance of experts, we sponsored a unique process whereby the evaluation of the reasonableness of the facility's rates was based upon the review of the 20-year economic life rather than upon rate base and expenses at any particular point in time.
 The BPU adopted our analysis in its Generic Order issued on February 22, 1984.
-The firm also assisted Wheelabrator and the county in successfully defending against a legal challenge to the county plan amendment that included the proposed facility site.
+The Firm also assisted Wheelabrator and the county in successfully defending against a legal challenge to the county plan amendment that included the proposed facility site.
 In addition, we handled the real estate work associated with the purchase of the site.

-Subsequently, the firm assisted in negotiating and securing BPU approval of the financing arrangements related to the facility and in dealing with the New Jersey Departments of Environmental Protection and Transportation to secure necessary permits and approvals.
+Subsequently, the Firm assisted in negotiating and securing BPU approval of the financing arrangements related to the facility and in dealing with the New Jersey Departments of Environmental Protection and Transportation to secure necessary permits and approvals.
 We also negotiated and secured approval of the host community benefit agreement.
-Finally, the firm negotiated the stipulation that resulted in a BPU rate order for the facility.
-The firm continues to represent Wheelabrator before the Department of Environmental Protection (DEP) in matters relating to rates and interpretations of the Air Permit and to advise the company with respect to such matters as mixed waste flow rules and other DEP rulemaking proposals.
+Finally, the Firm negotiated the stipulation that resulted in a BPU rate order for the facility.
+The Firm continues to represent Wheelabrator before the Department of Environmental Protection (DEP) in matters relating to rates and interpretations of the Air Permit and to advise the company with respect to such matters as mixed waste flow rules and other DEP rulemaking proposals.
 In 1992, we represented Wheelabrator in an appeal that resulted in a reported decision affirming the rights of a franchise holder to solid waste generated in its franchise area, Morris County Transfer Station v.
 Franks Sanitation, Inc., 260 N.J.
 Super.
 510 (App.
 Div.
 1992).
 In 1995, we represented Wheelabrator in a waste flow enforcement proceeding against a hauler violating Wheelabrator's franchise.

 We also represent subsidiaries of Ogden Projects, Inc. that operate the Warren County and Union County waste-to-energy facilities, assisting them in matters pertaining to A-901 approvals and McEnroe approvals before the DEP and litigation in federal court with respect alleged violation the Air Permit at Ogden's Warren County waste-to-energy facility.